Welcome to Duluth from Mayor Don Ness

 Greetings from Duluth!

 We are absolutely thrilled to welcome The Growler up north.
 Duluthians will love The Growler’s insight on all of the people and places that make up Minnesota’s vibrant craft beer scene.
-It’s especially appropriate that The Growler will be distributed up here now that Duluth has been proclaimed The Craft Beer Capitol of Minnesota (CBC of MN)™.
+It’s especially appropriate that The Growler will be distributed up here now that Duluth has been proclaimed The Craft Beer Capital of Minnesota (CBC of MN)™.

 Oh, sorry, what?
 You weren’t aware that Duluth is the CBC of MN?
 No worries.
 In fact, this column serves as the first public announcement of this exciting news.
 But there it is – congratulations to Duluth!